-Space Cross Stitch - Textiles

-- Use different grades and uses of threads and needles. - Extend their work within a specified technique.

-Lino Printing - Printing

-- Explain a few techniques, e.g the use of poly-blocks, relief, mono and resist printing. - Organise their work in terms of pattern, repetition, symmetry or random printing styles.
+Work on preliminary studies to test media and materials Sculpture Rainforest animals - Sculpture Use recycled, natural and man-made materials to create sculpture.
+Textiles Plan a sculpture through drawing and other preparatory work.
+Printing Space Cross Stitch - Textiles • Use different grades and uses of threads and needles. • Extend their work within a specified technique.
+Lino Printing - Printing • Use different techniques, e.g the use of poly-blocks, relief, mono and resist printing. • Organise their work in terms of pattern, repetition, symmetry or random printing styles.
+Drawing The Eye - Drawing Year 6 Demonstrate a wide variety of ways to make different marks with dry and wet media.
+3D Form

-Year 6 Drawing The Eye - Drawing Demonstrate a wide variety of ways to make different marks with dry and wet media.
-3D Form Manipulate and experiment with the elements of art: line, tone, pattern, texture, form, space, colour and shape.
+Manipulate and experiment with the elements of art: line, tone, pattern, texture, form, space, colour and shape.